 Each evaluation clip is 25 frames, but the model only sees 10-frame sequences during training.
 Thus, during inference we run four overlapping windows (stride=5) and only evaluate predictions from frame indices 2 to 7.
 We match predictions to ground truth with a type-dependent frame tolerance (5 frames for key presses and mouse clicks, 0 frames for scrolling and mouse movement).

 We report per-type precision, recall and F1.
-For mouse movement we additionally report R² between predicted and ground-truth displacement vectors, and cosine similarity for directional alignment.
+For mouse movement we additionally report R² between predicted and ground-truth displacement vectors, and mean cosine similarity for directional alignment.
 Reasoning was enabled for Gemini 3.5 Flash, GPT 5.5 and Kimi K2.6, and disabled for Gemma 4, Qwen3-VL and our fine-tuned model.

 2.5